 - night-time pain in the arm/wrist

 Tendons that bend the finger or thumb are surrounded by a protective sheath and are kept close to the bone by pulleys which facilitate more efficient movement.
 Usually, the tendons glide smoothly underneath these pulleys, however, ongoing irritation of a tendon can lead to inflammation, scarring or thickening.
-Sometimes a nodule also develops on the tendon which further affects the tendon gliding smoothly through the pulley.
+Often a nodule can develop on the tendon which further affects the tendon gliding smoothly through the pulley.

 Some of the factors that may contribute to the development of Trigger finger are outlined below:

-- underlying inflammatory conditions such as arthritis or diabetes (this can cause swelling within the tendon sheath at the level of the pulley)
+- underlying inflammatory conditions such as arthritis or diabetes which can cause swelling within the tendon sheath at the level of the pulley

 - repetitive or prolonged gripping activities, for example through sport or work

-Whilst risk factors may not dictate that you will develop Trigger finger, they may increase the likelihood of developing the condition.
+Whilst risk factors do not dictate that you will develop Trigger finger, they may increase the likelihood of developing the condition.

 - repetitive gripping for day-to-day work/hobbies